diyhue/diyHue/.github/ISSUE_TEMPLATE/help-request.md

 ---
-name: Bug report
+name: Help Request
-about: Create a report to help us improve this project
+about: Ask for help using the project

 ---
 <!--